AdityaKalyani14/Two-Stage-CMOS-Op-Amp-with-Miller-Compensation-/README.md

 # Two-Stage-CMOS-Op-Amp-with-Miller-Compensation
-This repository presents the design and analysis of Fully Differential Two-Stage CMOS Op-Amp with Miller Compensation using Synopsis Custom Compiler on 28ηm CMOS Technology as a part of Cloud Based Analog IC Design Hackathon.
+This repository presents the design and analysis of Fully Differential Two-Stage CMOS Op-Amp with Miller Compensation using Synopsis Custom Compiler on 28ηm CMOS Technology( 32nm Technology) as a part of Cloud Based Analog IC Design Hackathon.
 # Table of Contents
 1. [Introduction](#Introduction)
 2. [Miller Compensation Technique](#Miller)